View Details Explore Now →

 Liability Coverage

 Liability coverage protects you financially if someone is injured on your property and you're held liable.
 This can include injuries from slip-and-fall accidents, dog bites, or other incidents.
-The liability coverage limit should be sufficient to cover potential medical expenses, legal fees, and settlements.
+The liability coverage limit should be sufficient to cover potential medical expenses, Legal Fees, and settlements.
 Consider increasing your liability coverage if you have a swimming pool, trampoline, or other features that may increase the risk of injury.

 Additional Living Expenses (ALE)